-Tufts University has a selective acceptance rate—right around 14 percent in 2020.
+Tufts University has a selective acceptance rate—less than 12% in 2021.
 You'll need a strong application to stand out from other applicants, including stellar essays.
 Luckily, this guide is here to help you out!

 In this blog post, we'll cover everything you need to know about the writing portion of Tufts University's application, including what prompts are available and how to answer them.